tranphuquy19/PyNestClipSync/readme.md

 # Python NestJS Clipboard Synchronization

-Agents can use the Clipboard Synchronization feature to transfer text in both directions between devices using Socket.io written in TypeScript and Python3
+Agents can use the Clipboard Synchronization feature to transfer text in both directions between devices, using Socket.io written in TypeScript and Python3

 ## Installation guide